GRP SignsGRP Signs

 GRP Signs

 Welcome to Shelley Signs.
-We are a leading supplier of external signs and panels with a particular expertise in GRP Signs.
-Please explore the website – the Showcase Section has a large library of photographs illustrating signs, panels, framing structures and graphics.
-For a chat about the options phone Robert Shelley on 01952 541483.
+We are a leading supplier of external GRP signs and panels with a particular expertise in Interpretive Signs.
+For a chat about the options phone Robert Shelley on 01743 460996 or to request more details complete this Enquiry Form

 Basic Overview

-GRP Signs are the most robust and durable sign material and ideal for outdoor environments where vandalsim is a concern.
-They are most commonly used to assist and increase a visitor’s experience helping to educate the visitors through visual and text based information.
-These signs are normally located in both Indoor and Outdoor points of interest and due to the harsh environment these signs are constructed from a resilient and robust material, helping to prolong the signs life and reduce the effects weathering and vandalism can have upon an Interpretive sign or GRP board.
+GRP Signs are the most robust and durable sign material and are ideal for outdoor environments where vandalism is a concern.
+They are most commonly used to assist and increase a visitor’s experience helping to educate the visitors through visual and text-based information.
+These signs are normally located in both Indoor and Outdoor points of interest and due to the harsh environment, these signs are constructed from a resilient and robust material, helping to prolong the sign’s life and reduce the effects of weathering and vandalism can have upon an Interpretive sign or GRP board.

-Shelley Signs (also known as Shelly Signs) are able to assist in all matters of GRP production, with a vast wealth of experience our team can help you to select the appropriate options for almost any application, helping to ensure your Interpretation signs last for many years.
+Shelley Signs (also known as Shelly Signs Limited) are able to assist in all matters of GRP production, with a vast wealth of experience our team can help you to select the appropriate options for almost any application, helping to ensure your Interpretation signs last for many years.

 An Interpretive Sign is open to many elements when located both indoors and outdoors.
-Indoors an Interpretive Sign is protected from the harsh weather elements, unfortunately whilst being protective from one destructive element it is still open to another, Vandalism.
-As the nature of an Interpretive Sign is to be positioned where it is unlikely there will be a member of staff or guide, it leaves the sign open to those who find it amusing and enjoyable to destruct other peoples property, and carry out acts of vandalism and graffiti.
-Outside a sign will not only be open to the possibility of vandalism and graffiti, it will also have the ever changing weather elements to cope with.
+Indoors an Interpretive Sign is protected from the harsh weather elements, unfortunately, whilst being protected from one destructive element it is still open to another, Vandalism.
+As the nature of an Interpretive Sign is to be positioned where it is unlikely there will be a member of staff or guide, it leaves the sign open to those who find it amusing and enjoyable to destruct other people’s property and carry out acts of vandalism and graffiti.
+Outside a sign will not only be open to the possibility of vandalism and graffiti, but it will also have the ever-changing weather elements to cope with.

-It was found that by using Glass Reinforced Plastic (GRP or G.R.P) it helped to combat the forces of nature and humans.
-The beautifully illustrated graphics are printed then encapsulated into the Glass Reinforced Plastic, this process has been found to extend the lifetime of an Interpretive Sign for more than 5 years, and with the sheer resilience of GRP vandals will find it almost impossible to impregnate this vandal resistant sign.
-By using Glass Reinforced Plastic Interpretive signs any unsightly graffiti can be cleaned away just as easily as everyday dirt and grime, without wiping away any of the fantastic colour.
-All our GRP signs are produced to the highest standards and are supplied with a 5 year warranty against fading.
+It was found that using Glass Reinforced Plastic (GRP or G.R.P) it helped to combat the forces of nature and humans.
+The beautifully illustrated graphics are printed and then encapsulated into the Glass Reinforced Plastic, this process has been found to extend the lifetime of an Interpretive Sign for more than 5 years, and with the sheer resilience of GRP, vandals will find it almost impossible to impregnate this vandal resistant sign.
+By using Glass Reinforced Plastic Interpretive signs any unsightly graffiti can be cleaned away just as easily as everyday dirt and grime, without wiping away any of the fantastic colours.
+All our GRP signs are produced to the highest standards and are supplied with a 5-year warranty against fading.

 There are several other materials that can be used for internal and external interpretation although there are several drawbacks, many of which will cause you to either have to replace the whole sign of the protective cover, this can prove quite costly in the long run.